 There are more than 1,000 student organizations on campus.
-The best way to seek out current organizations is to visit the Center for Leadership and Involvement (CfLI) and the Registered Student Organization directory.
+The best way to seek out current organizations is to visit the Center for Leadership and Involvement (CfLI) and the Wisconsin Involvement Network, the official directory of registered student organizations.
 This list doesn’t include unregistered student organizations, and you may find groups in your department that you would like to get involved with as well.

 If you are interested in registering an organization, you must register at cfli.wisc.edu.
 Once registered through CfLI, your organization is eligible for funding from ASM, the student government body, and your group can reserve rooms in the Union and access other resources.